 Soy milk, along with almond and rice milk, is a popular, tasty, versatile product sold as a healthy alternative to cow's milk.
 However, these plant milks undergo a great deal of processing.
 Soy, almond and rice milk do not occur in nature.
 Commercial products of this type are often sweetened and flavored, although sugar-free versions are typically available.

-Moreover, plant milks provide highly unbalanced infant nutrition and must be considerably altered and fortified to be suitable for an infant formula, especially during the first year.
-Many plant milks and baby formulas contain a number of additives, including carrageenan, a seaweed product used to alter food consistency for both pets and humans.
+Moreover, plain plant milks provide highly unbalanced infant nutrition and must be considerably altered and fortified to be suitable for an infant formula, especially during the first year.
+Many plant milks and vegan baby formulas contain a number of additives, including carrageenan, a seaweed product used to alter food consistency for both pets and humans.

 Carrageenan is linked to inflammatory bowel disease and is a suspected carcinogen.
 Although banned for use in European baby formula, carrageenan remains a common additive in American baby formula, where it functions as a stabilizer.
 It's supposed to keep the tiny particles in the baby formula suspended uniformly throughout.
 However, a simple good shake would do essentially the same thing without the added risk of a controversial ingredient like carrageenan, especially as part of an infant formula.